-Error code 8007007a with Windows Live Mail, or the Windows 10 Mail app means that the app is unable to send an e-mail.
-The root of the issue is sending an e-mail which contains an image or image album from OneDrive (formerly SkyDrive).
-While SkyDrive allowed you to send albums and images/videos via e-mail, OneDrive doesn’t, and it causes this issue.
+The error code 8007007a with Windows Live Mail or the Windows 10 Mail app indicates that the app is having trouble sending an email.
+This issue usually arises when an email is being sent containing an image or image album from OneDrive (previously known as SkyDrive).
+While SkyDrive permitted the sending of albums and images/videos via email, OneDrive does not, leading to this problem.

 Even if the e-mail you’re trying to send doesn’t contain an image or image album, this is still the problem.
 You have most likely attempted to send such an e-mail previously, and it is now stuck in your Outbox folder.
 You won’t be able to send it due to OneDrive’s new policy regarding sending albums and images/videos via e-mail, and it will stay there, stuck, preventing any other e-mail messages from being sent.
 You will, however, be able to receive mail just fine.

 Even though a number of users were baffled at this sudden change by Microsoft, there are a few things that you can do to go around it.
 Some of them are solutions to the issue, some mere workarounds, but you will be able to send your e-mails this way.

 Method 1: Delete the message causing the issue

 If a message is stuck in your Outbox folder and preventing other messages from being sent, the simplest way to solve it is to delete the message causing the problem.